in your browser.

 to report it to us, and we'll pull it down as soon as possible.

 We certainly are!
 Wowhead is part of the official fansite program.

 Why did you delete my comment?

-Wowhead does not directly moderate its comments, except in extreme cases such as pornography, or advertising.
+Wowhead does not directly moderate its comments, except in extreme cases such as pornography, advertising or abuse.
 Instead, Wowhead uses a user-moderated comment system.
-Every Wowhead user can rate a comment up or down by one point.
-If a comment has a negative rating, the comment system automatically hides it from view.
-If a comment retains a negative rating for more than three days, it is "purged" from the page, though it remains visible on the user's profile.
-Purged comments will remain on the site, and hidden, if there are replies to those comments.
+Every Wowhead user can rate a comment up or down by one (or two depending on reputation) point(s).
+If a comment has a negative rating of negative 5 or more, the comment system automatically hides it from view (it can be viewed by clicking it).

 What's the colored text?

 Green: Comments with a rating of +10 or more or Moderator comment.

 How do I make sure my comments don't get downrated?